spacelift-io/user-documentation/docs/concepts/worker-pools.md

 ##### Timeouts

-There is two types of timeouts that you can set
+There are two types of timeouts that you can set

-- the whole run timeout: this will make the to fail if its duration exceed a defined duration.
+- The run timeout: this causes the run to fail if its duration exceeds a defined duration.
-- the no log output timeout: this will make the run to fail if no logs has been generated for a defined duration.
+- the log output timeout: this causes the run to fail if no logs has been generated for a defined duration.

-To configure the run timeout you need to change two things,
+To configure the run timeout you need to configure two items - the `activeDeadlineSeconds` for the Pod, as well as the `SPACELIFT_LAUNCHER_RUN_TIMEOUT` for the worker container:

 ```yaml
 apiVersion: workers.spacelift.io/v1beta1